-Managing Complex Medication Regimens
+Managing Complex Medication Regimens:

-Nurses can enhance a family caregiver's knowledge, skill, and confidence.
+Nurses can enhance a family caregiver's knowledge, skill, and confidence

-This article is the first in a series, Supporting Family Caregivers: No Longer Home Alone, published in collaboration with the AARP Public Policy Institute.
-Results of focus groups conducted as part of the AARP Public Policy Institute's No Longer Home Alone video project supported evidence that family caregivers aren't being given the information they need to manage the complex care regimens of their family members.
+This article is part of a series, Supporting Family Caregivers: No Longer Home Alone, published in collaboration with the AARP Foundation.
+Results of focus groups conducted as part of the AARP Foundation's No Longer Home Alone video project supported evidence that family caregivers aren't being given the information they need to manage the complex care regimens of their family members.
 This series of articles and accompanying videos aims to help nurses provide caregivers with the tools they need to manage their family member's medications.
 Each article explains the principles nurses should consider and reinforce with caregivers and is accompanied by a video for the caregiver to watch.
 The first video can be accessed at http://links.lww.com/AJN/A74.

-A lthough caring for an older family member with a chronic or disabling condition can be a rewarding and meaningful experience, it can also be challenging and stressful.
+though caring for an older family member with a chronic or disabling condition can be a rewarding and meaningful experience, it can also be challenging and stressful.
 In a recent study of family caregiving in the United States, it was estimated that approximately 34.2 million caregivers provide unpaid care to an adult older than age 50.1 As the baby boomers continue to age, this number is expected to grow dramatically.